Process Optimization via Numerical Experiment

 - Much, much more.

 Simplistically speaking, PROCESS first creates a geometric model (3D CAD model) of the system to be studied (mixed tank, piping system, sparged reactor, etc.).
-Properties information for the fluids/solids/gases in the system are entered, as are dynamic aspects such as flow rates, impeller speeds, etc.
+Properties information for the fluids/solids/gases in the system are entered, as are dynamic aspects such as flow rates, impeller speeds, etc. View some of our CFD Projects here.

 The M-Star software then uses direct numerical simulations (DNS) for laminar and transitional systems, and large eddy simulations (LES) for turbulent systems to run a solution for the system as previously defined.
 The robustness of these time-accurate approaches eliminates the ambiguity associated with traditional turbulence models.
 This software modeling captures transient flow patterns that cannot be resolved using time-averaged CFD, and correctly predicts the effects of scale-up on flow dynamics.